Robin Driscoll

-Robin Driscoll (born 28 June 1951) is an English actor and writer.
-He is best known as a writer of Mr. Bean episodes with his close friend Rowan Atkinson.
+Robin Driscoll (born 7 September 1956) is an English actor, screenwriter and novelist.
+He is best known as a co-writer of Mr. Bean with Rowan Atkinson and Richard Curtis, in which he also had several supporting roles.

 He and Atkinson appeared in Funny Business (1992).
 As an actor, Driscoll appeared in episodes of Only Fools and Horses ("The Jolly Boys' Outing"), Murder Most Horrid, Dear John, Alas Smith and Jones, and The Fast Show.

+Early life and education

+Driscoll was born on 7 September 1956 in Worthing, West Sussex.
+He was raised in Sompting, West Sussex.
+He received his early education from Boundstone School and later attended Worthing Art College, now Northbrook College.